bifravst/bifravst/docs/firmware/Protocol.rst

     answer from a cloud backend to provide the action to execute based on the current condition.

-4. Firmware Updates (FOTA)
+4. Firmware Upgrades (FOTA)
 --------------------------------------------------------------------------------

-Arguably a firmware update *over the air* (FOTA) can be seen as configuration, however the size of a typical firmware image (500KB) is 2-3 magnitudes larger than a control message.
+Arguably a firmware upgrade *over the air* (FOTA) can be seen as configuration, however the size of a typical firmware image (500KB) is 2-3 magnitudes larger than a control message.
 Therefore it can be beneficial to treat it differently.
-Typically an update is initiated by a configuration change, once acknowledged by the device will initiate the firmware download.
+Typically an upgrade is initiated by a configuration change, once acknowledged by the device will initiate the firmware download.
 The download itself is done out of band not using MQTT but HTTP(s) to reduce overhead.

-Firmware updates are so large compared to other messages that the device may suspend all other operation until the firmware update has been applied to conserve resources.
+Firmware upgrades are so large compared to other messages that the device may suspend all other operation until the firmware upgrade has been applied to conserve resources.

 Summary